Agena Foundation

 Executive Director: Felicia Ford ($123,492 annually)

-Felicia Ford, as executive director of the philanthropic foundation, keeps up with the pulse of the region's most vulnerable by connecting with nonprofits, school districts, parents and other community organizations.
-She analyzes data to identify pressing needs and works with the board to administer funding to organizations helping youth and families.
-Ford is a Harvard Fellow alum and was recognized in 2021 at age 39 for her leadership in philanthropy.
+Felicia Ford, as executive director of the philanthropic foundation, keeps up with the pulse of the region's most vulnerable by connecting with nonprofits, school districts, parents and other community organisations.
+She analyses data to identify pressing needs and works with the board to administer funding to organisations helping youth and families.
+Ford is a Harvard Fellow alum and was recognised in 2021 at age 39 for her leadership in philanthropy.
 She is also a fellow with the Strategic Data Project at the Center for Education Policy Research at Harvard University, where she has researched whether truancy is the gateway to disconnection for Hampton Roads youth.

 Application Process & Timeline